exakat/exakat/docs/Development.rst

 Writing test
 ------------

-Tests must be written to match patterns and to match anti-patterns.
+Tests must be written to match patterns and to not-match anti-patterns.

 For example, imagine that we are analyzing code to find useless additions.
 We want to match `$a + 0`, `$a - 0`, `0 + $a` but not `0 - $a`.
 The last one doesn't have the same effect than the others : here the `-` sign has an important value.
 As such,  `$a + 0`, `$a - 0`, `0 + $a`  must go in the `$expected` array, and `0 - $a` must go in the `$expected_not` array.

 The unit test framework also supports code source as folders.
 There are situations where PHP refuses to compile a piece of code if all the code is in a single script, but accepts the same code when split over two or several files.
 For that, use the `create_test.php` with `-d` option, so as to create the folder with the test. `source/Custom/MyFirst.0x.php` will be created as a folder (including with the '.php' extension).
 Otherwise, simply remove the `source/Custom/MyFirst.0x.php` file, and create a folder of the same name instead.

-Test only have to compile.
+PHP source for tests only have to compile without warning.
 There is no need for the PHP test script to run, nor to make any sense : this code will be audited, but not run.

-Test have to compile cleanly.
-Any `Fatal error` or even `Notice` will prevent the test from running.
+Pieces of advice
+################

+* In the PHP source for the test, always try to give names that help understand where is the error being hunter, and what are clean situations.
+This may be done by giving explicit names to functions and variables.
+* Try to keep the PHP source in a single file.
+When it is not possible, rely on a directory, with little files.
+* When building a test, remove any name that link it to an existing code.
+Often, simply changing the name '$EXPLICIT_GLOBAL' to '$X' is enough.

 Tooling
 -------

-To be written.
+There are three scripts to simplify manipulations when managing an analyzer.

+They are located in the `scripts` folder.
+They must be called from Exakat's code root, and not from within the script folder.

+* createAnalyzer <Folder/Name>: this tool creates a new analyzer in the 'Folder' folder, with the name 'Name'.
+At the time of creation, it creates also the documentation in 'human/en/Folder/Name.ini' file, and a first set of tests in the 'tests/analyzer/'.
+Finally, it sets up the analyzer in the data/analyzers.sqlite folder.
+* renameAnalyzer <Folder1/Name1> <Folder2/Name2>: this tool moves the analyzer called <Folder1/Name1> to <Folder2/Name2>.
+It moves the code in 'library/Exakat/Analyzer/', in the tests, and in the 'human/en' folder.
+* removeAnalyzer <Folder/Name>: this tool removes the analyzer called <Folder/Name>.
+It removes the code in 'library/Exakat/Analyzer/', in the tests, and in the 'human/en' folder.

+The scripts are only available with the open source version.
+Exakat.phar doesn't have support for those scripts.

 Publishing your analysis
 ------------------------